pingcap/community/teams/kubernetes/README.md

 # Deployment Team

-This team works for deployment of TiDB cluster.
+This team works for Kubernetes and Docker integration.

+* Supporting new features or improving performance for TiDB Products on Kubernetes and Docker.
+* Supporting TiDB ecosystem tools integrated natively with TiDB on Kubernetes.

 ## Members